 Reporting Period K is most often referred to as October (K) reporting period.
 Student, staff, program, and course data are the primary data elements collected during this reporting period.
 One of the main purposes of the October (K) reporting period is to capture school district enrollment during the first full week of October.
-Known as "October count week," and based in law, Ohio school districts3 are funded based on the student ADM (average daily membership) as reported to EMIS during the October and February count week4.
+Known as "October count week," and based in law, Ohio school districts are funded based on the student ADM (average daily membership) as reported to EMIS during the October count week.
+Community schools are not funded based on October count week, but are instead funded monthly through the SOES.
+Exceptions do apply regarding the timing of count week, and waivers are available to move a count week prior to the first full week of October.
+This is addressed later in the ODE EMIS Manual.